budimanfajarf/wordpress-elementor-pods-starter/README.md

 - [ ] Do not export database (sql)
 - [ ] Do not replace email domain (sql)

-Use All-in-One WP Migration only to export database and replace email domain, the rest handled by Git
 ___

 Budiman Fajar Firdaus <br/>